-- 1. Rear cylinder bleed screw - 2.
-Fill the cooling system until coolant comes out of the bleed screw. - Squeeze the top of the coolant hose between the radiator and coolant pump several times until all air is bled from the highest point of the hose.

-Install the bleed screw( using NEW gasket ring and torque as per following chart.
+- 1. Front cylinder bleed screw - 2.
+Fill the cooling system until coolant comes out of the bleed screw(s). - 3.
+Squeeze the top of the coolant hose between the radiator and coolant pump several times until all air is bled from the highest point of the hose. - 4.
+Install the bleed screw using NEW gasket ring and torque as per following chart.

+TIGHTENING TORQUE Bleed screws 5.0 N∙m ± 0.6 N∙m (44 lbf∙in ± 5 lbf∙in)

-- 5. Continue adding coolant until system is full up to the pressure cap. - 6.
-Refill coolant tank up to MAX level mark. - Run engine at idle with the radiator cap off.
-Slowly add coolant if necessary. - At this point, wait until engine reaches normal operating temperature. - Depress the throttle lever two or three times; then add coolant if required. - 10.
-Stop the engine and let it cool down. - 11.
-Install coolant reservoir cap. - Inspect all connections for leaks and check coolant level in the reservoir.
+- 5. Add coolant until system is full up to the pressure cap seat. - 6.
+Refill coolant tank up to MAX level mark. - 7.
+Start engine.

+NOTE: Do not install pressure cap.

+8. Run engine at idle until coolant fan turns ON.

+NOTE: Monitor coolant level during engine warm-up and add coolant as required.

+- 9. Depress the throttle lever two or three times; check coolant level.

+- 10. Stop the engine and let it cool down.

+- 11. Inspect cooling system for leaks.

+- 12. Check coolant level in the reservoir.
+Add coolant as required.

+- 13. Install pressure cap.

-Muffler Spark Arrester
+6) Muffler Spark Arrester